xiaoliangstd/unitree_guide-docs/source/docs/GettinStarted/Installation.md

     set(DEBUG OFF)
     set(MOVE_BASE OFF)
 ```
 After completing the changes to the CMakeLists.txt file.
 Use the scp function described in above section.
 Send the unitree_guide folder to the Home directory of the robot's onboard computer.
 For the UP Board of the A1 robot, this Home directory is /home/unitree.
-For the Go1 robot's Raspberry Pi it is /home/pi.
-Of course, the reader can also copy the unitree_guide folder to the Home directory manually using a USB stick.<br>
+For the Go1 robot's Raspberry Pi it is /home/pi. <br>
 Then open an terminal and switch the directory to the unitree_guide folder.
 Then use mkdir command to create two folders, build and bin.

 ```